 Learn to avoid being jerky when you are on the radio.
 This will help your audience stay glued to the radio while you speak.
-You do not need a foreign education to achieve this.
-Read a lot of books, communicate a lot in the language of your show when you are off air and listen to great successful good shows similar to yours.
+To achieve this read a lot of books, communicate a lot in the language of your show when you are off the air and listen to great and successful OAPs in a similar niche.

 BE IN CONTROL

 If you have achieved these 9 steps mentioned above, happy OAPing!
 But what name do you think will be most appropriate for you as an OAP?
-Your real name or a nick name?
+Your real name or a nickname?